2018 PTM Speakers and Workshops

 Christopher DeWelt—TRAIN International and Blackbox International

-Staying healthy for the long run is essential, both for cross-cultural servants, and for those who care for them.
-In this workshop we will brainstorm ways of developing personal resilience as well as assisting mission workers who desperately need this quality in order to endure hardship and trauma.
+One of the most desired qualities for cross-cultural servants, and for those who care for them is resilience.
+Resilient people harness inner strengths and are able to rebound from difficulties quickly.
+Some people seem to be more naturally resilient than others, but studies are increasingly revealing that resiliency is something that can be learned.
+In this workshop we will explore ways of developing personal resilience as well as assisting mission workers who desperately need this quality in order to endure hardship and trauma.

 Abiding With The Missionary Family